exile-watch/crucible/README.md

   Crucible
 </h1>
 <p align="center">
-User facing website
+User facing website <a href="https://exile.watch">https://docs.exile.watch/projects/crucible</a>
 </p>

 ### Contributing
-Encountered a bug or have a suggestion?
+Encountered a bug or have a question?
 Have an idea for a new feature?

 Head over to exile.watch's [hideout](https://github.com/exile-watch/hideout)